-Ultimate responsibility for selection of materials rests with the Library Director, who operates within the framework of policies, goals, and objectives.
+Ultimate responsibility for selection of materials rests with the Library Director, who operates within the framework of the policies, goals, and objectives of Oak Ridge Public Library and the City of Oak Ridge.
 The Director will delegate to appropriate staff members authority to interpret and apply the policy in daily operations.
 It is the responsibility of each employee to record and communicate user requests and needs so that they may be considered in the collection.